daniel-barros/chroma-theme/README.md

 The color scheme has been chosen so what is the most relevant for understanding your code at a glance is the easiest to distinguish.

-Comments blend into the background so you can easily ignore them unless looking for them.
+Comments blend into the background.

 Anything declared in your project has a slightly more vibrant color.